hmalik144/MovieListTest/README.md

  - Data persistence with room
  - Picasso for image caching
  - Recycler view for easy user list display

+## If I had more time

+ - Add animations for recycler list population

 ## Architectural Pattern